 Picture this, it’s a Friday night and you just got dinner with your roommates at your favorite dining hall.
 You do not have to worry about wearing a mask, sanitizing the table before you sit down or sitting six feet from someone else.
 After dinner, you take the five-minute walk back to your dorm.
 On the way, you run into a few people that your roommate knows and just like that, you made five new friends.
 Later that night, you take a trip down to the lounge on your floor and watch a movie with fifteen other students and you talk about how excited you are for the upcoming campus concert.
-Maybe you are feeling brave and decide to make it out to a party where there are hundreds of people crowded together in a basement, the music so loud you can barely think.
+Maybe you are feeling brave and decide to make it out to a fraternity or sorority party where there are hundreds of people crowded together in a basement, the music so loud you can barely think.
 Carefree college days, the best.
-Reminiscing back to three years ago, when I was a freshman, it was so easy to hang out, meet new people and even potential romantic interests, serious or casual.
+Reminiscing back to three years ago, when I was a freshman in my sorority, it was so easy to hang out, meet new people and even potential romantic interests, serious or casual.